Police search for body of girl missing since 1979, believe property might be 'burial site' for 4 other victims

 Ream, a convicted pedophile who raped a 15-year-old, is currently serving a life sentence for Zarzycki’s murder.

-Other cold cases that could be connected to Ream include Kellie Brownlee, from Novi, who was 17 when she disappeared in 1982; and Kim Yarrow, who disappeared from Canton Township in 1981 at the age of 15, WDIV reported.
+Other cold cases that could be connected to Ream include Kellie Brownlee, from Novi, who was 17 when she disappeared in 1982; and Kim Larrow, who disappeared from Canton Township in 1981 at the age of 15, WDIV reported.

 While Dwyer did not elaborate on what prompted the search that began Monday, he said they had interviewed Ream prior to launching the investigation.